BBVA/apicheck/README.rst

 Contributions
 -------------

-Contributions are very welcome.
+Contributions are of course welcome.
 See `CONTRIBUTING.md <https://github.com/BBVA/apicheck/blob/master/CONTRIBUTING.md>`_ or skim existing tickets to see where you could help out.